sanchit-560/Payment-Application-Mockup/README.md

 - **Dashboard Component**: Displays user balance and list of other users.
 - **SendMoney Component**: Manages the fund transfer process.

-To wire up backend calls, you can use libraries like `axios` to make HTTP requests to the backend API endpoints.
-Ensure you handle authentication tokens correctly and secure sensitive actions.
+To wire up backend calls, I used  `axios` to make HTTP requests to the backend API endpoints.